YORK CITY SOUTH

 Against Orient, we lined up with: Chris Porter; Graeme Law, Stuart Wise, Leigh Wood, Dave Merris (Sean Davies); Adam Arthur (Kane Ashcroft), Chris Brass, Darren Dunning, Bryan Stewart; Lev Yalcin, Liam George (Andy Bell).
 Subs not used: Dave Stockdale, Michael Staley.

-The average age of the team which that the match was 21.6 and, after Liam George, David Merris and Adam Arthur had been replaced by Andy Bell, Sean Davies and Kane Ashcroft, that had dropped to 20.7.
+The average age of the team which started the match was 21.6 (21 and 200 days).
+After Liam George, David Merris and Adam Arthur had been replaced by Andy Bell, Sean Davies and Kane Ashcroft, the on pitch average age had dropped to 20.7.

 Left winger Reg Stockill is the youngest player (15 years and 281 days) ever to play for City.
 He made his City debut in our first ever Football League match.
 Stockill only went on to make only one more City League appearance (the first game of the following season) before moving to Scarborough, where he was sold on to Arsenal.